tingzhenghou/tingzhenghou.github.io/_pages/research.md

 {% include base_path %}

 <div style="text-align: justify">
 Theoretical calculation tools have played an irreplaceable role in materials research.
-By using multiscale and high throughput calculation methods, my research mainly focuses on the key scientific problems related to the interfacial interactions and reactions in energy storage materials.
+By using multiscale and high-throughput calculation methods, my research mainly focuses on the key scientific problems related to the interfacial interactions and reactions in energy storage materials.
 </div>

 ## Interfacial Interactions in Lithium–Sulfur Battery Cathodes